nariox/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580/README.md

 - FileVault.

 ## Not working
+- Sleep can be buggy sometimes
-- After sleep, Thunderbolt stops working
+- After sleep, Thunderbolt USB devices stop working(?)
--- Tested on Thunderbolt display: after sleep peripherals stop working (camera, audio, microphone, usb ports), but display itself still works.
+-- Tested on Thunderbolt display: after sleep peripherals stop working (camera, audio, microphone, usb ports), but display itself still works (you can fix it by unplugging the thunderbolt display from the outlet and waiting a few seconds before replugging it, I think this forces MacOS to repopulate those devices).

 ## Procedure
 1. Edit config.plist to have your own SmUUID and Serial Number